Here’s how to save more in 2023 without feeling the pain of daily deprivation.

 Allocating money to savings in your budget is a good place to start.
 But that’s not the only way to build a savings account that gets you through a financial pinch or a big emergency expense.

-Check out these six painless ways to build savings in 2023.
+Check out these six painless ways to build savings.

 1. Sign up for a payroll deduction